 - Preheat oven to 350° F / 180° C

 - Liberally grease muffin pan with oil or butter, or line the muffin tin with paper muffin cups, and spray the inside of those with nonstick spray.

 - In a large bowl, add and mix together the dry ingredients – flour, salt, baking powder, Parmesan, and Italian seasoning.

 - In a separate medium bowl whisk together beaten eggs, milk, olive oil, and hot sauce until thoroughly combined.
-Add the spinach, tomatoes, olives, hot pepper sauce and pepper, then mix well.
+Add the spinach, roasted red peppers or tomatoes, olives, hot pepper sauce and pepper, then mix well.
 Mix the dry ingredients (flour mixture) in with the wet (egg mixture), to form a batter.
 Fold in the crumbled Feta.